fedoranimus/todoist-api/source/includes/_projects.md

 Argument | Description
 -------- | -----------
-id | The id of the project to unarchive.
+id | The id of the project (a unique number or a temporary string id).

 ## Update multiple orders/indents